 - Help & Advice

-As a contractor, trying to get your head around what you can and can’t legitimately claim as expenses can often be something of a minefield.
+As a contractor, trying to get your head around what you can and can't legitimately claim as expenses can often be something of a minefield.
 For example, do you know whether or not you can claim for professional subscriptions and protective clothing.
 Can you claim for travel and subsistence under SDC (Supervision, Direction or Control)?

 At Crystal, we know it's perfectly OK to claim for professional subscriptions and protective clothing, as long as they are used 100% (wholly & exclusively), for work related purposes and nothing else.
 In addition, we have the expertise to help you identify all the other expenses you're entitled to claim for whilst working on your contract.

-Unlike less reputable Umbrellas, we don’t believe in encouraging our contractor employees to exploit grey areas in the tax system.
-HMRC are constantly on the lookout for the exploitation of loopholes in tax legislation and will quickly step in to put a stop to any perceived ‘perks’…which can only mean one thing for you, more tax!
+Unlike less reputable Umbrellas, we don't believe in encouraging our contractor employees to exploit grey areas in the tax system.
+HMRC are constantly on the lookout for the exploitation of loopholes in tax legislation and will quickly step in to put a stop to any perceived 'perks'.

-Here at Crystal, we don’t do things half heartedly, which is why you won’t find an assumptive online salary calculator on our site.
-Your decision to join an Umbrella should be based solely on the relevant facts and figures, which is what our New Business Team are dedicated to providing you with.
+Here at Crystal, we don't do things half heartedly, which is why you won't find an assumptive online salary calculator on our site.
+Your decision to join an Umbrella should be based solely on the relevant facts and the service we provide, which is what our New Business Team are dedicated to providing you with.
 Remember, we are here to help and we can advise you on which business expenses you can legitimately claim

 There are two distinct types of business expenses that you can process using Crystal your account.
 The first and most common are Crystal Business Expenses, while the second are Rechargeable Expenses, which are charged directly to your End Client.